ChloeL19/dotfiles/README.md

 - Check symlinks: `ls -la ~/` should show symlinks to persistent directory
 - Ensure `/scratch/chloeloughridge/` is actually persistent storage on your system

+### Claude Code doesn't work in zsh
+- Verify `~/.local/bin` is in PATH: `echo $PATH | grep local`
+- Check Claude is installed: `ls -la ~/.local/bin/claude`
+- If "command not found", reload shell: `exec zsh`
+- Ensure `config/zshenv` includes PATH export (should be automatic)
+- The setup disables Powerlevel10k instant prompt and ASCII art for Claude Code

+### Claude Code hangs or shows garbled output
+- This was caused by Powerlevel10k instant prompt interfering with terminal initialization
+- The fix is already in `config/zshrc:5-7` (checks for interactive shells and `$CLAUDE_CODE` var)
+- If still having issues, manually set: `export CLAUDE_CODE=1` before launching

 ---

 ## Advanced Usage